Regional Science High School for Region VI: Transfer

 Only students who have maintained the grade requirement set for RSHS shall be allowed to transfer laterally, that is, from one RSHS to another.
 Transfer from general high school to the RSHS is not allowed in any curriculum year.

 Background

 Faculty and Administration

 Since its establishment, the institution had Dr. Concepcion P. Constantino as its principal until July 2009.
 The current principal is Merlyn S. Carrillo.
 Maria Santia A. Arboleda is the incumbent Principal II.

 Academics

 Curriculum

 The school is following the new curriculum by the Department of Education, the Enhanced K-to-12 Curriculum, as of the school year 2012-2013 and Curricula of English, Science and Mathematics is enriched by additional subjects and electives prescribed in DepEd Order No. 49, s.
 2003.

 Junior high school

-There are a number of 10 classes for each grade level, two (2) of which are elective classes.
+There are a number of 5 classes (section) for each grade level.

 Minimum of 30 and a maximum of 50 students per class for better instruction and improved laboratory work.